How Long Do You Really Have to Wear a Retainer?

 Braces and aligners work by applying consistent pressure that stretches the network of tissues that connect your teeth to your jaws.
 The bones in your teeth remodel and change shape based on that pressure.
 But some spring in the tissues remains.

 If you had your teeth adjusted as an adult, you'll wear your retainer for life.
 Your chances of teeth shifting are simply greater, and teeth tend to move as we age.
 To protect your investment, your retainer should be part of your life moving forward.

 How Many Hours per Day Should You Wear a Retainer?

-If you recently finished a treatment regime with braces or clear teeth aligners, the first two weeks following treatment are critical.
-During this time, you may need to wear your retainer for up to 22 hours per day, taking them out only to eat and care for your teeth.
+If you recently finished a treatment regime with braces or clear teeth aligners, the first two weeks following treatment are important.
+During this time, you may need to wear your retainers for up to 22 hours per day, taking them out only to eat and care for your teeth.

 How Many Days Per Week Do You Need to Wear It?